vectorgrp/sil-kit/docs/configuration/extension-configuration.rst

    * - Property Name
      - Description
    * - SearchPathHints
-     - Optional search path hints which will be considered if an extension is loaded by the SILKIT, additionally to the default ones.
+     - Optional search path hints which will be considered if an extension is loaded by the SIL Kit, additionally to the default ones.
 A search path hint can contain the prefix "ENV:" to refer to an environment variable name.
 The default search paths are the environment variable "SILKIT_EXTENSION_PATH" and the current working directory.